 Plan the work so that demolitions are done in the correct sequence, therefore, the equipment can safely reach parts that have to be demolished, and so that structures aren’t left standing which is unsupported or weakened; they could collapse in an uncontrolled manner on top of people, equipment or other structures.

 Provide adequate warnings to those around the demolition work who could be impacted by the demolitions.

 14. Dust suppression

-Ensure there is adequate dust suppression systems in place to minimise dust.
+Ensure there are adequate dust suppression systems in place to minimize dust.

 15. Complete dilapidation surveys